 |Click to Enlarge: What Happens During a Mammography

 A mammogram is an X-ray of your breast.
 It can give the doctor important information about a breast lump.
 Some facilities use digital mammography, which also uses X-rays, but collects data on the computer, instead of on film, and/or breast tomosynthesis (commonly referred to as a 3D mammogram), which allows doctors to examine the breast tissue one layer at a time.
 This is done by converting digital breast images into a stack of very thin layers or “slices”—building what is essentially a “3-dimensional mammogram”.
+Some facilities, including Holy Redeemer, offer ABUS (Automated Breast Ultrasound System), used in addition to a traditional 2D or 3D mammogram.
+This automated breast ultrasound helps doctors find cancers hidden in dense breast tissue, which may be missed by traditional screening mammograms.
 If something looks unusual, more mammograms or other tests may be needed.

 Mammograms are quick and easy.
 You undress from the waist up, covering your upper body with a wrap provided by your doctor.
 Then you stand in front of an X-ray machine.
 Tell the staff if you have trouble standing.
 They can help make you more comfortable.
 A technician, usually a woman, will help position your breast on the X-ray plates.
 The plates flatten the breast so that the X-ray machine can get a clear picture of the breast tissue.
 The pressure of the plates may pinch a little, and the positioning of your body can be uncomfortable, but it usually lasts for only a minute or two.
 The whole process lasts about 20 minutes.

 To learn more about what to expect and the different types of mammograms available, please visit the following page: Mammograms: What You Need to Know.